makinacorpus/drupal-ucms/PORTING.md

  - all: replace voters by more flexible ACL system (to be determined)
  - all: Rework UI
+ - all: use site in request attributes instead of manager for context
  - contrib: implement media access - disable delete when media in use
  - contrib: make role dynamic (configuration per site)
  - contrib: make role node ACL configurable per site
  - dashboard: icons in admin (provide theme and skin)
  - ONLY UI - ucms_group
+ - site: allow sso disabling
  - site: make site state transition matrix configurable
+ - site: place current site in request attributes
  - site: restore favicon feature
  - tree: research systray integration for displaying current site navigation
  - ucms_search